whatwg/sg/Workstream Policy.md

-[Editors][Editor] must have command of the technical subject matter; [Editors][Editor] (and any [Entity] with which they are affiliated) must be [Workstream Participants] in the [Workstream] to which they are apponted.
+[Editors][Editor] must have command of the technical subject matter; [Editors][Editor] (and any [Entity] with which they are affiliated) must be [Workstream Participants] in the [Workstream] to which they are appointed.

 #### C. Appointing and removing Editors